splunk/public-o11y-docs/sp-oncall/configuration/paging-policy-setup.rst

 -------------------------------------

-When an incident is routed to you, either directly or via an escalation policy that you’re on-call for, you may determine how you’re contacted.
+When an incident is routed to you, either directly or via an escalation policy that you're on-call for, you may determine how you're contacted.
 The steps in a personal paging policy will execute in order.
 The last step of the policy will repeat until the incident is acknowledged.